jrafael10/speer-backend-assessment/README.md

 # speer-backend-assessment
- backend assessment for fullstack dev role
+ Backend assessment for fullstack developer role

+- After cloning this code, please navigate to laravel directory to see the further instructions.